barrucadu/memo.barrucadu.co.uk/memos/self-organisation.markdown

 - **Waiting / Blocked**---things where I've done my part, and need to wait on something or someone else.

-- **Done** - things I've done.
+- **Done**---things I've done.

 Each of these is a list on my Trello board.

-### Sprints
+### The "Near Future" state

-I used to not have the **This Sprint** list, and would just pick up tasks from **Backlog** and **Upcoming** based on whatever I felt like doing.
-But one day I realised that some of the **Upcoming** tasks had been there for over a year.
+I used to pick up tasks from **Nice To Have** and **Priority** as I felt like it.
+But one day I realised that some of the **Priority** tasks had been there for over a year.
 They were important, but I was putting them off, and still feeling good about myself because I was getting through lots of unimportant tasks instead.

 This is standard procrastination behaviour.

 So I decided to have a fortnightly "sprint planning" session where I would prioritise a small number of tasks, ensuring that nothing got neglected too much.

-I'm not terribly strict on myself: if I get through all the sprint tasks, great; if not, no big deal, they can either remain for the following sprint, or move back into a different list.
-On the whole this change has helped me get through things.
+I moved these into a **This Sprint** list, which I aimed to get through in that fortnight.

+But, actually, I still found myself slipping a lot.
+The separate list of short-term priorities definitely helped out, but some things hung around in there for a while, or got moved back into a different list.

+So I renamed it to **Near Future**.
+It does the same thing as **This Sprint** did, but it's more honest.

 Calendars for routines
 ----------------------

-I manage routines using [Google Calendar][], another integral component of my self-organisation system.
+I track routines as recurring events in [Google Calendar][], another integral component of my self-organisation system.

-Routines are recurring calendar events, for example I've got an event every Saturday morning called "weekly chores", and another every Sunday evening called "weeknotes".

-The routines which have multiple things to do (like my chores) have a corresponding card in the **Routines** list on my Trello board, which has a deadline.
-When the time to do the routine arrives I make a copy of the card in **Doing**, update the deadline of the template card, and work through the checklist.
+Those routines which have multiple things to do (like my chores) have a corresponding card in the **Routines** list on my Trello board.

-Those routines which just have a single task, like "sprint planning", just have a calendar entry.
+When the time to do the routine arrives I move a copy of the template card to **Doing** and work through its checklist.
+Those which just have a single task, like "Near Future prioritisation", just have a calendar entry.

 Routines which I've got cards for are:

 - **Weekly chores**---household maintenance (cleaning, laundry, etc) and checking my [ledger][personal finance] is up to date.

-- **Prepare game**---preparation for my [fortnightly Call of Cthulhu game][].
+- **Prepare game**---preparation for my regular RPG sessions (currently [Ars Magica][] and [Traveller][]).

 - **Monthly chores**---more intense household maintenance (cleaning the oven, emptying the hoover, etc), updating computers, and reviewing the lists.

-- **Quarterly chores**---updating my CV and website and checking my credit report.
+- **Quarterly chores**---updating my CV and website, and checking my credit report.

 - **Annual chores**---reviewing my habits and preparing for the next